 - Waterside Bistro

 Getting around is fairly easy and most places are walkable.
-Just beware the main street is on a hill.
+Just beware the main street is on a hill open to traffic, one way heading up.

 - E-cocars is a car share club that lets you borrow a local’s car.